 There are six ways Big Data impacts the mortgage industry.
 And what I’m going to tell you about now is just the leading edge of a transformation that that is going to make all the difference between the winners and the losers in this industry.

-But before I get into that, let me give you a very brief explanation of what Big Data means for readers who don’t have any experience with it.
+But before I get into that, let me give you a very brief explanation of what Big Data means for readers who don’t have any experience with it, and how Big Data impacts industries today.

 Historically, all the data computers used was set up in highly structured databases.
 In other words, we had a separate field for each piece of data and we spent a lot of time and effort to make sure all the data was clean and accurate.
 Big Data does away with that.
 Big Data reads data that was never meant to be analyzed by a computer.
 This includes everything from Tweets and Facebook postings to newspaper clippings.
 All of these were written for human consumption, not for computer processing.